alecthomas/participle/README.md

 ## Comments

-Comments can be difficult to capture as in most languagesthey may appear almost anywhere.
+Comments can be difficult to capture as in most languages they may appear almost anywhere.
 There are three ways of capturing comments, with decreasing fidelity.

 The first is to elide tokens in the parser, then add `Tokens []lexer.Token` as a